Your resume has been whipped into shape and it’s ready to go to the top of every recruiter’s pile.

 Sad to say, but this text is just taking up space in a cover letter, and adding nothing of substance.

-There’s no details, no KPIs, and nothing that says why the applicant would be good for the specific role being recruited for.
+There are no details, no KPIs, and nothing that says why the applicant would be good for the specific role being recruited for.

 Let’s check out what a winning cover letter body paragraph looks like: